akshayjshah/blog/posts/getting-started-with-go.md

-# Getting Started with Go
+---
+title: "Getting started with Go"
+description: "An opinionated plan to learn Go in a hurry."
+created: 2018-05-01
+---

 If you're starting a new project or a job that requires knowing Go, here's an opinionated learning plan that will get you ready in a hurry.
 If you're